Site icon Circuit Ideas for You

 This circuit is like a bouncer for electricity.

-The zener diode is like a set point, and the transistor copies that voltage keeping it constant for your electronic devices.
+The Zener diode is like a set point and the transistor copies that voltage keeping it constant for your electronic devices.

 What is a Voltage Regulator Circuit using Transistor and Zener:

-Circuit Description:
+Circuit Working:

 Parts List: